-- (a) Regular full-time employees will receive a normal days pay, credited to their paid holiday bank, for a paid holiday, whether or not they are scheduled to work on the paid holiday. - (b) Regular part-time and casual employees shall receive a normal days pay. - (c) For the purposes of this clause, a normal days pay shall be for all hours worked, exclusive of overtime, as follows: - (1) For an employee who worked less than 15 days of the 30 days prior to the paid holiday, an amount equal to the total days worked divided by 15; - (2) For an employee who worked 15 or more days of the 30 days prior to the paid holiday, an amount equal to a full day's pay. - (d) An employee who is scheduled by the Employer to work on a paid holiday, shall be paid one and one-half times their normal wage rate for any hours so worked, on all paid holidays in addition to the payment provided for in (a) above.
-Banked days can be used for sick days. - (e) An employee who works in excess of 11 hours on the paid holiday shall be paid at double-time for all such additional hours worked.
+(a) Regular full-time employees will receive a normal days pay, credited to their paid holiday bank, for a paid holiday, whether or not they are scheduled to work on the paid holiday.

+(b) Regular part-time and casual employees shall receive a normal days pay.

+(c) For the purposes of this clause, a normal days pay shall be for all hours worked, exclusive of overtime, as follows:

+(1) For an employee who worked less than 15 days of the 30 days prior to the paid holiday, an amount equal to the total days worked divided by 15;

+(2) For an employee who worked 15 or more days of the 30 days prior to the paid holiday, an amount equal to a full day's pay.

+(d) An employee who is scheduled by the Employer to work on a paid holiday, shall be paid one and one-half times their normal wage rate for any hours so worked, on all paid holidays in addition to the payment provided for in (a) above.
+Banked days can be used for sick days.

-17.3 Paid Hollday During Employee's Vacation
+17.3 Paid Holiday During Employee's Vacation

-- (a) Should any paid holiday occur during an employee's vacation period, the formula in Clause 17.2(c) shall be applied to the 30 day period immediately preceding the week in which the vacation commenced. - (b) Should a paid holiday fall during the first or second week immediately following the end of an employee's vacation, the formula in Clause 17.2(c) will be applied to the 30 day period immediately preceding the week in which the vacation commenced.
+(a) Should any paid holiday occur during an employee's vacation period, the formula in Clause 17.2(c) shall be applied to the 30 day period immediately preceding the week in which the vacation commenced.

+(b) Should a paid holiday fall during the first or second week immediately following the end of an employee's vacation, the formula in Clause 17.2(c) will be applied to the 30 day period immediately preceding the week in which the vacation commenced.